How "Provoked" Urine Metal Tests

 - In 2007, the California Medical Board revoked the license of Alan Schwartz, M.D., as a result of several types of misconduct, including unsubstantiated diagnoses and unwarranted treatment of four children .

 - In 2007, the North Carolina Medical Board charged Rashid A. Buttar, D.O., with exploiting four patients by charging exorbitant fees for worthless tests and treatments.
-At a 2008 hearing, Buttar indicated that he recommends chelation for nearly all patients who consult him and routinely uses the urine toxic metals testing to evaluate them.
-In 2009, the charges were reasserted and four more cases were added [32,33].
+At a 2008 hearing, Buttar indicated that he recommends chelation for nearly all patients who consult him and routinely uses provoked testing to evaluate them.
+In 2009, the charges were reasserted and four more cases were added [29,30].
 Rather than getting into a lengthy and complicated legal battle, the case was settled with a consent agreement under which Buttar agreed to be reprimanded for treating an out-of-state autistic child whom he had never examined and the board dropped all other pending charges .

-- In 2008, the Texas Medical Board began investigating Jesus Caquias, M.D., medical director of the CARE Clinics, a facility in Austin, Texas that specialized in treating autistic children and routinely used the urine toxic metals test to persuade parents to have their children chelated .
+- In 2008, the Texas Medical Board began investigating Jesus Caquias, M.D., medical director of the CARE Clinics, a facility in Austin, Texas that specialized in treating autistic children and routinely used provoked testing to persuade parents to have their children chelated .
 In 2009, several months after the clinic owner announced that insurance companies had demanded records to back up her insurance claims, the clinic was raided by the FBI and closed .

-- In 2009, 43-year-old Ronald Stemp sued Caquias, CARE Clinics, the clinic's owner, and Doctor's Data for fraud, negligence, and conspiracy.
-The suit petition states that Stemp originally sought help for memory loss, inability to sleep, difficulty concentrating, and depression.
-After taking a urine toxic metals test and several other tests, he was falsely diagnosed with heavy metal poisoning and advised to undergo intravenous chelation therapy.
-Stemp's insurance company was reportedly billed for a total of $180,000 .
+- In 2009, 43-year-old Ronald Stemp sued Caquias, CARE Clinics, the clinic's owner, and a commercial laboratory for fraud, negligence, and conspiracy.
+The suit petition stated that (a) Stemp originally sought help for memory loss, inability to sleep, difficulty concentrating, and depression, and (b) after taking a provoked urine metals test and several other tests, he was falsely diagnosed with heavy metal poisoning and advised to undergo intravenous chelation therapy.
+Stemp's insurance company was reportedly billed for a total of $180,000.
+The case was withdrawn in 2016.
+Stemp's wife told me that he became too sick to pursue it.

-- In November 2009, Ardis Morschladt, in a suit against several practitioners and a clinic in California, charged Doctor's Data with negligence, intentional misrepresentation, and conspiracy to commit fraud because its test report compared a provoked test result with a nonprovoked standard .
+- In November 2009, Ardis Morschladt, in a suit against several practitioners and a clinic in California, charged a commercial laboratory with negligence, intentional misrepresentation, and conspiracy to commit fraud because its test report compared a provoked test result with a nonprovoked standard .
+The Mohrschladt case was settled with undisclosed terms that I assume included payment.

 - In February 2010, Vincy Tidwell, Jr, a former patient, charged Dr. Buttar with violating North Carolina's Unfair and Deceptive Trade Practices Act by fraudulently representing that "detoxification" would cure Tidwell's prostate cancer .
 I believe Tidwell had a good case, but his lawyers withdrew it because they thought that Buttar had no seizable assets.